e-Learning Blog

 > Moodle statistics (※Overseas site)

-In the previous chapter, we learned what Moodle is and what problems it solves.
+In the previous chapter, we learned what Moodle is and what issues it solves.

-In this chapter, let's take a look at what we can do with Moodle.
+In this chapter, let's explore what can be done using Moodle.

 2-1.
 Quiz

-In Moodle, various types of quizzes can be given, such as multiple choice questions, written response questions, numerical questions, fill-in-the-blank questions, calculation questions, and combination questions.
-Furthermore, there are many features that allow learners to study efficiently, and some of them will be introduced.
+Moodle allows for various types of quizzes, including multiple-choice questions, descriptive questions, numerical questions, fill-in-the-blank questions, calculation questions, and combination questions.
+Furthermore, there are many features that enable learners to study efficiently, and we will introduce some of them.

-• ・Function to randomly select a certain number of questions from a problem bank (collection of multiple questions) and present them
+• ・A feature that randomly presents a certain number of questions from a question bank (a collection of numerous questions)

-• ・Function to provide questions at an appropriate level for the target learners
+• ・Function to present questions at an appropriate level for the target learners

-• ・Function to set appropriate feedback (hints and explanations of related matters) for answers
+• ・Function to provide appropriate feedback on answers (hints and explanations of related matters)

-• ・Learner's anti-cheating function (such as randomizing questions so that copying someone else's answer will not result in a correct answer)
+• ・Anti-cheating features for learners (such as questions being randomly presented so that copying answers from others will not result in correct answers)

-• ・Self-study test for effectively understanding and learning weak areas by solving problems
+• ・Self-study tests to effectively identify and learn difficult areas by solving problems

-Even if you don't have knowledge about how to upload to a web server or HTML, you can easily create and publish instructional pages.
+Even without knowledge of how to upload to a web server or HTML, you can easily create and publish educational pages.

-We use a JavaScript-based GUI HTML editor called htmlArea, which allows you to easily create and edit web pages in your browser, similar to a word processor.
+We use a JavaScript-based GUI HTML editor called htmlArea, which allows you to easily create and edit web pages in a word processor-like manner in your browser.

-You can also create pages in plain text format or using the Moodle auto-format, which is a simplified format (plain text + some HTML tags).
-It is also easy to upload files and place links.
+It is also possible to create pages in plain text format or in a simplified format called Moodle auto-format (plain text + some HTML tags).
+You can also easily upload files and set up links.

-Records are kept of which user viewed which page and when, and you can also search through these records.
+Records are kept of which users viewed which pages and when, and you can search through those records.

 2-3.
 Forum (Discussion)

-Moodle's "Forum" has the same functionality as what is generally called a BBS or bulletin board.
+Moodle's "Forum" has the same functions as what is commonly referred to as a BBS or bulletin board.

-There is also a function for instructors to assign evaluation points to students' posts.
-Additionally, there is a function to forward post content to participants via email, which can help promote discussion by encouraging them to log in to the Moodle site.
+There is also a feature that allows instructors to assign evaluation points to learners' posts.
+Additionally, there is a function that forwards the content of the posts to participants via email, which encourages them to log in to the Moodle site and helps to stimulate discussions.

-Moodle has a grade management function called "Grades" where you can view the grades for various activities (quizzes, forums, assignments, etc.) as well as the total grade.
-You can also create a new column and input any desired value.
-In addition to inputting values, you can also input formulas to perform complex calculations.
-These formulas can include functions such as max(), round(), and sqrt().
+You can view the grades for various "activities" (such as quizzes, forums, assignments, etc.) described above, as well as the total grades.
+Additionally, you can create a new column separately and input any numerical values.
+Not only can you input numbers, but you can also enter formulas to perform complex calculations.
+The formulas can include functions such as max(), round(), sqrt(), and more.

 2-6.
 Others

-In addition to this, there are various convenient features such as chat, message sending, lessons, voting, glossary, and Wiki, all of which are available as standard functions.
+In addition to this, various convenient features such as chat, messaging, lessons, polls, glossaries, and Wiki are available as standard features.

-In addition to standard functions, there are also numerous modules and plugins developed by developers around the world that are publicly available, allowing anyone to freely use these functions by installing them.
+Besides the standard features, numerous modules and plugins developed independently by developers around the world are publicly available, and anyone can freely use these features by installing them additionally.

 Reference URL:

-> [Moodle Basic Course] What You Can Do with Moodle's Default Functions
+> [Moodle Basic Course] What Can Be Done with Moodle's Default Features

-In the previous chapter, we introduced the features that can be done with Moodle.
+In the previous chapter, we introduced the features available in Moodle.

-In this chapter, we will describe the advantages and disadvantages of using Moodle.
+In this chapter, we will discuss the advantages and disadvantages of using Moodle.

 3-1.
 Benefits of Moodle